Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Data

-DBSCAN was used to blindly chemically tag an 8-dimensional chemical space in APOGEE, resulting in a catalogue of 21 chemically-tagged groups of stars with more than 15 members.
-The members of these groups are scattered across the entire sample of stars in APOGEE, with the oldest group having most of its members located at large Galactic latitudes and the youngest group having most of its members located close to the Galactic midplane.
-These groups were found to be chemically homogeneous in each of the 8 abundances used for chemical tagging, as well as in 7 other well-measured \textsc{astroNN} abundances.
-Members of the groups were also found to be consistent with sharing the same ages, with the ages of the groups ranging from 3-10 Gyr.
-In addition, it was found that simulated open clusters demonstrated orbital action spreads that were qualitatively similar to the spreads in orbital actions of the chemically-tagged groups.
-These characteristics led to the belief that these groups represent stellar birth clusters, and studying them could allow us to explore the early Galactic disc and its subsequent evolution at an unprecedented level of detail \citep{natalie}.
+In \citet{natalie}, the Density-Based Spatial Clustering Applications with Noise algorithm (DBSCAN, \citealt{dbscan}) was applied to a subset of \textsc{astroNN} abundances derived from APOGEE spectroscopic data.
+DBSCAN identifies groups as overdensities in chemical space; specifically, it evaluates the chemical space around each star and assigns these stars to groups once it is determined whether there is an adequate number of surrounding stars to classify the region as high-density.
+This algorithm was used to blindly chemically tag an eight-dimensional chemical space in APOGEE, resulting in a catalogue of 21 chemically tagged groups with more than 15 members.
+These group members are scattered across the entire sample of stars in APOGEE and were found to be chemically homogeneous in each of the 8 abundances used for chemical tagging, as well as in seven other well-measured \textsc{astroNN} abundances.
+Members of the groups were also found to be consistent with sharing the same ages.
+Additionally, it was found that simulated disrupted open clusters demonstrated orbital action spreads qualitatively similar to those of the chemically tagged groups.
+These characteristics led to the belief that these groups represent stellar birth clusters, and studying them could allow us to explore the early Galactic disc and its subsequent evolution at an unprecedented level of detail.
+For more information, see \citet{natalie}.

-We analyze 17 of the blindly chemically-tagged birth clusters, henceforth referred to as `PJ clusters' or `PJ birth clusters'.
+We analyse 17 of the blindly chemically tagged birth cluster candidates, henceforth referred to as `PJ clusters' or `PJ birth clusters', to examine their homogeneity using an entirely different method from that used in \citet{natalie}, in the hopes of further strengthening the claim that these candidates represent real birth clusters.
 The PJ clusters we use and their numbers of members are reported in Table~\ref{tab:clusters}.
-We choose these particular clusters from the larger sample of PJ clusters since they are the ones with the required number of red giant member stars ($\geq 10$ as described above).
+We choose these particular clusters from the larger sample of PJ clusters since they are the ones with the required number of red giant member stars ($\geq 10$).

-\subsection{Uncertainty and Error Analysis}
+\subsection{Uncertainty and error analysis}